 Administrative Dashboard Database

-I created an Administrative Dashboard Database that integrated human resource management to enhance workforce orchestration efficacy.
-The system utilized advanced calculus methodologies to measure workforce assumptions, combining machine learning, artificial intelligence, and backpropagation on empirical algorithms.
-It explored data convergence points and iterated step-by-step with rigor to evolve, educate, and upgrade legacy data management systems, creating intelligent technology practices.
+I created an Administrative Dashboard Database that integrated human resources management to enhance the efficacy of workforce orchestration.
+The system used advanced calculus methods to measure workforce assumptions, along with precise measurement and structured allocation of staffing Full-Time Equivalents (FTEs), combining machine learning, artificial intelligence, and backpropagation with empirical algorithms, guided by preeminent expertise in Human-In-The-Loop (HITL) approaches.
+It explored data convergence points and iterated rigorously to evolve, educate, and upgrade legacy data management systems, creating intelligent technology practices.

 Administrative Operation Manual

-I authored the first Administrative Operation Manual for the New York City Department of Correction, incorporating discipline in practice and management of uniform personnel.
-This manual compressed departmental practices into one indexed document to improve organizational performance and effectiveness.
+I authored the first Administrative Operation Manual for the New York City Department of Correction, which incorporated discipline in practice and the management of uniform personnel.
+This manual consolidated departmental practices into a single, indexed document to improve organizational performance and effectiveness.
 It introduced new procedures and methodologies in data system practices and governance, closing policy gaps that lacked balanced operational engagement rules or compliance with contractual standards.
 This document serves as a benchmark for future leaders to recondition administrative operations manuals within evolving government institutions.

 Tabletop Exercises